downtown peninsula

 GAR Hall in Peninsula

 Winking Lizard: There are 19 Winking Lizard locations in Ohio, but none like this one.
 Built in 1858 as the Peninsula Inn, it later served as the Peninsula Nite Club before its current incarnation as a family-friendly restaurant known for wings.
-“We have locals and people from all over who come to use the park,” says Jim Callam, the chain’s owner.
+“We have locals and people from all over who come to use the park,” said Jim Callam, the chain’s owner.
 “It’s such a little town — it’s amazing what you can do here.”
 1615 Main St., Peninsula 44262, 330/467-1002, winkinglizard.com

 Milan-Thomas-Edisons-birthplace